alastair87-cyf/fundamentals-course/teacher-resources/preparation.md

 The easiest way to do this is to copy a class from previous years.
 Ask your class coordinator how to do this.

-Be sure to invite all of the students to the classroom before the course starts.
+Be sure to invite all of the trainees to the classroom before the course starts.

 ### 2.2\) Code.org Class

-Assigning all students to a Code.org classroom will make it much easier to track their progress.
+Assigning all trainees to a Code.org classroom will make it much easier to track their progress.
 You can follow the instruction [here](https://support.code.org/hc/en-us/articles/115000488132-Creating-a-classroom-section) to get setup.

-Be sure to invite all of the students to the class before the course starts.
+Be sure to invite all of the trainees to the class before the course starts.

 ### 2.3\) Khan Academy Class

 Follow the instructions [here ](https://www.khanacademy.org/khan-for-educators/resources/teacher-essentials/getting-started-on-khan-academy/a/teacher-quick-start-checklist)for to setup a Khan Academy Classroom.
-This will make it easier to track the students progress through the course.
+This will make it easier to track the trainees progress through the course.

-Be sure to invite all of the students to the class before the course starts.
+Be sure to invite all of the trainees to the class before the course starts.

-In order to monitor student progress on the course, it is recommended that several teacher and TA volunteers set themselves up a 'class' in KhanAcademy right at the very start of the course, and then get ALL students to join ALL classes.
-This gives visibility of the student rota, their exercise progress, and perhaps most importantly, their project attempts.
+In order to monitor trainee progress on the course, it is recommended that several teacher and TA volunteers set themselves up a 'class' in KhanAcademy right at the very start of the course, and then get ALL trainees to join ALL classes.
+This gives visibility of the trainee rota, their exercise progress, and perhaps most importantly, their project attempts.

-Student progress often won't be updated on your dashboard until as much as 5-10 minutes have passed.
+trainee progress often won't be updated on your dashboard until as much as 5-10 minutes have passed.

 Khan Academy has created some '[How to teach remotely'](https://www.khanacademy.org/khan-for-educators/k4e-us-demo/xb78db74671c953a7:khan-for-educators#xb78db74671c953a7:teaching-remotely-with-khan-academy) training materials.

-## 3\) Student Setup
+## 3\) trainee Setup

 ### 3.1\) Laptops & Hardware

-Be sure that all of the students have completed the [Student Preparation](../about-this-course/class-preparation.md) steps before they start the course.
+Be sure that all of the trainees have completed the [trainee Preparation](../about-this-course/class-preparation.md) steps before they start the course.

 If you have time, a short phone call with each of them to run through the checklist is helpful to save time during your first class. **This is especially important if you are running your class online only.**

-### **3.2\) Student Invites**
+### **3.2\) trainee Invites**

-At least a week before the first class make sure that all students know when and where they are meant to be attending.
+At least a week before the first class make sure that all trainees know when and where they are meant to be attending.

 It is wise to tell them to be there 5-10 minutes before you plan to start to allow for late comers.